Skip to content

 9. 2026

-In the Compliance view: Status & documents, electronic DPA signature, retention periods, export and erasure, data protection contact.
+In the Compliance view: Status & documents, electronic DPA signature, retention periods, export & erasure, data protection contact.
 A verifiable working base, not legal advice.

 Frequently asked